 Fujifilm X-H2 at a glance:

-Back in May, Fujifilm launched the X-H2S, a high-speed 26.2MP mirrorless model capable of shooting at 40 frames per second.
+In May 2022, Fujifilm launched the X-H2S, a high-speed 26.2MP mirrorless model capable of shooting at 40 frames per second.
 At the time, the firm promised that it would introduce a 40MP version of the camera in September.
-True to its word, Fujifilm has now revealed the Fujifilm X-H2, which places a 40MP back-illuminated sensor into the same body design.
+True to its word, Fujifilm has since revealed the Fujifilm X-H2, which places a 40MP back-illuminated sensor into the same body design.

 Fujifilm X-H2: Features